 Visiting Los Angeles some years later, I was downtown and decided to look down a street to see if the building that I used to live in was still there.
 It was.
 But draped around it was a banner saying that it was now "The Future Home of the Pacific Stock Exchange."

 Beginning with the word as abstraction, “Zounds!” (c.1977) presented onomatopoeia into the conceptual field.
 These investigations went from the Derridean influenced architectonic (“Gramr” 1985) to image/poetic ("Paint on Photos") to Deleuzean diagrammatic (“Mine + Yours = Ours” 2007).
-Synthesis has been a recurring theme that brings together a morphology and ideology that has evolved into not only conceptual, but sequential investigations.
-So while certain stylistic qualities are observable throughout this work, an evolving logic supports the content.
+Recurring themes that bring together a morphology and ideology that is not only conceptual, but sequential within the construct of its evolving logic.
 The work has moved from the astrophysics of “Singularity” (1996) to a series of work titled “The Ambit Suite” (2007) in which the border became the issue, to studies in value with “Trickle” (2008) and “Change” (2011).
 Mobile affectations have been lined-up in a series of videos entitled “Dromoscopic” (2015) while perspective and abstraction are more of an issue in the "Xrds" (2016) paintings.
 History and capitalist flow dominate 2018 as value and perspective arise again the following year.

 Master of Arts